Marlins vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers' Brandon Woodruff (4-1) will make his ninth start of the season.
+- Freddy Peralta (11-8) will take to the mound for the Brewers and make his 28th start of the season.

-- Woodruff has eight starts in a row of five innings or more.
+- He has started 27 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 14 of them.

+- Peralta has pitched five or more innings in 17 straight games and will look to extend that streak.

-- He has two appearances with no earned runs allowed in eight chances this season.
+- He has finished five appearances without allowing an earned run in 27 chances this season.

 |Opponent